December 2, 2025

 Example: Gun Laws

-But, we have to assume that there is nothing else about Missouri that
+But, Before and After assumes that there is nothing else about Missouri that

 (or more technically, assume that \(\color{red}{\text{Murders}_{MO,After}[\text{No Repeal}]} = \color{black}{\text{Murders}_{MO,Before}[\text{No Repeal}]}\))